dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 ### 4. Which zip code had the largest number of nonfatal and fatal accidents?

-Find the zip code with the most significant number of nonfatal and fatal accidents required several steps.
+Finding the zip code with the most significant number of nonfatal and fatal accidents required several steps.
 First, remove rows with null zip codes.
 Next, create a new column "TOTAL_INJURED_OR_KILLED", which is the sum of all nonfatal and fatal injuries for each accident.
 Next, get the total number of nonfatal and fatal injuries per zip code by first